ern0/gioco-a-intervalli/doc/lessons.md

 the clerk presses a few buttons and it's done.
 Selecting a payment method is
 also a matter of two button presses.
-An inexperienced user, like an average clerk, with a mouse - would die.
+An inexperienced user,
+like an average clerk,
+with a mouse, well, would die.

 A good characeter UI is clear, as user, you can always know